 Allow graft to fully thaw before using.
 If warping occurs after thawing the graft, select the straightest part of the graft for use or use oppositional suture techniques (Figure 2) to control and counteract the warping.
-See Video 4 to learn Dr. Reish's technique for thawing Profile prior to use.
 Cartilage from older donors appears yellow and heterogeneous and is stiffer and less prone to warping.
 Cartilage from younger donors appears white and homogenous.
 A sheet graft can be divided and used for the following grafts: Bilateral alar rim grafts, spreader grafts and a columellar strut (Figure 3).

-Although there is a paucity of long-term data on the use of fresh frozen costal cartilage, Dr. Rohrich's study (Role of Fresh Frozen Cartilage in Revision Rhinoplasty.2019) shows good results in 50 patients with little resorption.
+Although there is a paucity of long-term data on the use of fresh frozen costal cartilage, Dr. Rohrich's study (Role of Fresh Frozen Cartilage in Revision Rhinoplasty.
+2019) shows good results in 50 patients with little resorption.